traefik/traefik/docs/content/migration/v1-to-v2.md

 ## No more root level key/values

-To avoid any source of confusion, there is no more configuration at the root level.
+To avoid any source of confusion, there are no more configuration at the root level.
 Each root item has been moved to a related section or removed.

 !!! example "From root to dedicated section"